mpflynnx/csapp3e/section2/practice-problems/problem2-40.md

    n   m  n=4, m=0
 ```
 - Form A: Maximum shifts with addition is 5.
-- Form B: Minimum shifts with subtraction is 2.
+- Form B: Minimum shifts with subtraction is 1
+- because no shift is needed when m=0
+- 2^0 which is 1*x = x.

 |7|6|5|4|3|2|1|0|Position|
 |---|---|---|---|---|---|---|---|---|